collocations.org

 Collocations for ring - noun

-1. piece of jewellery
+1. piece of jewellery/jewelry

-engagement, eternity, signet, wedding | diamond, gold, etc.
+diamond, gold, silver, etc.

 She wore a diamond engagement ring.

-VERB + RING
+VERB + ring

-have on, wear
+have on, sport, wear

 He had a signet ring on his little finger.

-RING + NOUN
+ring + NOUN

 2. circle